Sign up for this email series:

 Thick, red scales.
 Excessive dandruff.
 Hair loss.
 Scalp psoriasis is a common but serious health challenge for many people with psoriatic disease.
 Besides the maddening itch, obsessive scratching and picking can create raw, bleeding lesions on the scalp that impact physical appearance, self-esteem, and overall quality of life.

 At least 50 percent of people with plaque psoriasis (the most common type of psoriasis) will experience a scalp psoriasis flare at some point in their lives, according to the American Academy of Dermatology (AAD).
-The shame and embarrassment of visible patches on the head, ears, neck, and hairline, drives more than 70 percent of sufferers to hide under hats and wigs or in the safety of their own homes.
+Excessive scaling on the scalp can leave dark clothing covered with white flakes.
+Visible plaques on the head, ears, neck, and hairline drive more than 70 percent of people with psoriasis to hide under hats and wigs or in the safety of their own homes.

 Members of MyPsoriasisTeam share their frustrations about excessive flaking and hair that thins or falls out.
 “My scalp’s a holy mess,” lamented one member.
 Another was scared to wash her hair because “it comes out in clumps.”